HasanMt12/99_pro_shop_-E-commerce-site-/README.md

-# 99_pro_shop_-E-commerce-site-
 99_pro_shop (E-commerce website)

 ## Business Website Project
 Welcome to the Business Website Project repository!
 This project is a full-stack web application built using React, Firebase, Node.js, MongoDB, and other technologies.
-It offers a wide range of features, including authentication, product management, user reviews, payment processing, and more.
+It offers many features, including authentication, product management, Add to cart and wishlist, user reviews per Product, payment processing, Invoice, and more.

 ## Table of Contents
 - Demo